-In this paper, we investigated the effect of Innov on SgR in Arab countries..
+In this paper, we investigated the effect of Innov on SgR in Arab countries.
 Specifically, we examine, for the first time, the inverted U-shaped relationship between Innov and SgR.
 In addition, we aim to extend our study by examining the moderating effect of BfI, Iq, and BmP on this relationship using the SGMM technique.
-The results showed that there is an inverted U-shaped between Innov and SgR, supporting our first hypothesis.
-In addition, they indicated that BfI, Iq, BmP moderate the Innov-SgR nexus.
+The results showed that there is an inverted U-shaped between Innov and SgR, supporting hypothesis 1.
+In addition, they indicated that BfI, Iq, BmP moderate the Innov-SgR nexus, confirming our hypotheses 2, 4, and 5.